mmistakes/minimal-mistakes/_posts/2023-03-18-the-art-of-embracing-speed.md

 For startups, apply this approach and aim for positive unit economics and iteratively invest in your product.

-Make sure costs are lower than revenue and achieve positive unit economics this way.
+Make sure variable costs are lower than variable revenue and achieve positive unit economics this way.

 I hope this helps.
 Good luck!